So, this is the topic of today’s post, quantum computing companies located in San Francisco or close enough to warrant inclusion.

-Now, though we include companies with headquarters in Palo Alto and San Mateo, those in Berkeley and Fremont are given a shout-out, too.
+Now, though we include quantum computing companies with headquarters in Palo Alto and San Mateo, those in Berkeley and Fremont are given a shout-out, too.
 What we’re trying to get at is, though the birthplace of the silicon chip and transistor is a well-known and defined geographical location, the area is now home to many startups in the deep tech industries, including quantum computing (QC).

 1. Atom Computing (Berkeley)